PCMDI/input4MIPs_CVs/docs/dataset-overviews/greenhouse-gas-concentrations.md

 ### Examples of working with the data

-If helpful, we show how the data can be downloaded from ESGF and compared to CMIP6 here:
+If helpful, we show how the historical data can be downloaded from ESGF and compared to CMIP6 here:
 [https://github.com/climate-resource/CMIP6-vs-CMIP7-GHG-Concentrations](https://github.com/climate-resource/CMIP6-vs-CMIP7-GHG-Concentrations).